ahussain119/Build-and-deploy-on-kubeadm/README.md

 sudo apt install openjdk-11-jdk
 ```

 2. Next, download Jenkins from the official website.
-Follow the instructions provided on the website, current commands are added below.
+Follow the instructions provided on the website.
+The current commands are added below.
 Run the following commands to add the Jenkins repository key and update your package list:
 ```
 sudo wget -O /usr/share/keyrings/jenkins-keyring.asc \
     https://pkg.jenkins.io/debian-stable/jenkins.io-2023.key